Looking for the best activities to do during your trip to Ushuaia, Argentina? You’ve come to the right place!

 You’ll learn a ton about the local flora and fauna as you go with helpful commentary from your guide, which is always interesting – especially when you’re in such a remote part of the world!

-I loved that this tour had a maximum of only 25 people, so it never felt crowded, and was easy to see all of the surrounding wildlife.
+I loved that this tour had a maximum of only 25 people, so it never felt crowded, and it was easy to see all of the surrounding wildlife.
 Make sure you have you’re camera ready as you’ll see tons of birds and even seals.
 Oh, and if you’re luckier than me, you can even see whales!

 2. Go on a 4×4 Off-Road Adventure

 If you’re looking to explore off the beaten path, you can most definitely get your adventure fix on this full-day 4×4 tour through some of Tierra del Fuego’s most spectacular scenery.
-You’ll visit the beautiful Escondido and Fagnano lakes, take hidden trails through the forests to spot bird life and foxes and see all of the natural beauty that this remote part of the world has to offer.
+You’ll visit the beautiful Escondido and Fagnano lakes, take hidden trails through the forests to spot bird life and foxes, and see all of the natural beauty that this remote part of the world has to offer.

 It would be really difficult to try and do something like this alone without a local guide, which is why this tour is so great.
 You’ll be picked up from your hotel and travel in a sturdy 4×4 vehicle along with an experienced driver who will share all of their insider knowledge with you, and you get to enjoy lunch by Lake Fagano, too!